MicrosoftDocs/cloud-adoption-framework/docs/govern/enforce-cloud-governance-policies.md

 - *Apply security policies*.
 Use the [built-in security policies](/azure/governance/policy/samples/) and [automated security compliance](/azure/defender-for-cloud/security-policy-concept) to align with common security standards.
 There's built-in policies for NIST 800 SP series, Center for Internet Security benchmarks, and the Microsoft cloud security benchmark.
 Use built-in policies to [automate the security configuration](/azure/governance/policy/samples/built-in-policies) of specific Azure services.
 [Create custom policies](/azure/governance/policy/tutorials/create-custom-policy-definition) to define your own rules for working with Azure.

 - *Apply identity governance*.
-Enable [multifactor authentication](/entra/identity/authentication/concept-mfa-howitworks) and [self-service password reset](/entra/identity/authentication/concept-sspr-howitworks).
+Enable [Microsoft Entra multifactor authentication (MFA)](/entra/identity/authentication/concept-mfa-howitworks) and [self-service password reset](/entra/identity/authentication/concept-sspr-howitworks).
 [Eliminate weak passwords](/entra/identity/authentication/concept-password-ban-bad-combined-policy).
 Automate other aspects of [identity governance](/entra/id-governance/identity-governance-overview), such as access request workflows, access reviews, and identity lifecycle management.
-[Enable just-in time access](/entra/id-governance/privileged-identity-management/pim-configure) to limit access to important resources.
+[Enable just-in-time access](/entra/id-governance/privileged-identity-management/pim-configure) to limit access to important resources.

 - *Apply access controls*.
-Use [Azure role-based access controls](/azure/role-based-access-control/overview) (RBAC) and [attribute-access controls](/azure/role-based-access-control/conditions-overview) (ABAC) to govern access to specific resources.
+Use [Azure role-based access control](/azure/role-based-access-control/overview) (RBAC) and [attribute-based access control](/azure/role-based-access-control/conditions-overview) (ABAC) to govern access to specific resources.
 Grant and deny permissions to users and groups.
 Apply the permission at the appropriate [scope](/azure/role-based-access-control/scope-overview) (management group, subscription, resource group, or resource) to provide only the permission needed and limit management overhead.

 #### Automate cloud cost governance in Azure

-Automate cost monitoring, budgeting, and optimization processes that prevent overspending and ensure costs align with business goals.
+Automate cost monitoring, budgeting, and optimization processes that prevent overspending and ensure that costs align with business goals.

 - *Automate deployment restrictions*.
-[Disallow certain cloud resources](/azure/governance/policy/tutorials/disallowed-resources) from deploying to prevent use of cost-intensive resources.
+[Disallow certain cloud resources](/azure/governance/policy/tutorials/disallowed-resources) from deploying to prevent the use of cost-intensive resources.

 - *Automate custom restrictions*.
 [Create custom policies](/azure/governance/policy/tutorials/create-custom-policy-definition) to define your own rules for working with Azure.

 - *Automate cost allocation*.
-Enforce tagging requirements to [group and allocate costs](/azure/cost-management-billing/costs/enable-tag-inheritance) across environment (development, test, production), department, or project.
+Enforce tagging requirements to [group and allocate costs](/azure/cost-management-billing/costs/enable-tag-inheritance) across environments (development, test, production), departments, or projects.
 Use tags to identify and track resources that are part of a cost optimization effort.

 #### Automate cloud operations governance in Azure

 Ensure high availability, data protection, and disaster recovery through automated operational policies.

 - *Automate redundancy*.
-Use built-in Azure policies to require a specified level of infrastructure redundancy, such as zone redundant and geo-redundant instances.
+Use built-in Azure policies to require a specified level of infrastructure redundancy, such as zone-redundant and geo-redundant instances.

 - *Automate backups*.
-Use [backup policies](/azure/backup/backup-center-govern-environment) to govern backup frequency, retention period, and storage location.
+Use [backup policies](/azure/backup/backup-center-govern-environment) to govern the backup frequency, retention period, and storage location.
 Align backups policies with data governance and regulatory compliance requirements.
 Use the backup settings in individual Azure services, such as [Azure SQL Database](/azure/azure-sql/database/automated-backups-overview), to configure the settings you need.

-- *Meet target service level objective*.
-Restrict the deployment of certain services and service tiers (SKUs) that don't meet your target service level objective.
+- *Meet the target service-level objective*.
+Restrict the deployment of certain services and service tiers (SKUs) that don't meet your target service-level objective.
 For example, use the `Not allowed resource types` policy definition in Azure Policy.

 #### Automate cloud data governance in Azure